Arceliar/phony/README.md

 goos: linux
 goarch: amd64
 pkg: github.com/Arceliar/phony
-BenchmarkEnqueue-4           	20000000	        97.7 ns/op
-BenchmarkSyncExec-4          	 1000000	      1346 ns/op
+BenchmarkSyncExec-4          	 1000000	      1337 ns/op
-BenchmarkBackpressure-4      	 5000000	       328 ns/op
+BenchmarkSendMessageTo-4     	10000000	       243 ns/op
-BenchmarkSendMessageTo-4     	20000000	       101 ns/op
+BenchmarkEnqueue-4           	20000000	        98.2 ns/op
-BenchmarkChannelSyncExec-4   	 1000000	      1027 ns/op
+BenchmarkChannelSyncExec-4   	 1000000	      1081 ns/op
-BenchmarkChannel-4           	 3000000	       417 ns/op
+BenchmarkChannel-4           	 3000000	       431 ns/op
-BenchmarkBufferedChannel-4   	20000000	        74.2 ns/op
+BenchmarkBufferedChannel-4   	10000000	       115 ns/op
 PASS
-ok  	github.com/Arceliar/phony	12.981s
+ok  	github.com/Arceliar/phony	10.216s
 ```

-In the above benchmarks, `BenchmarkBackpressure` consists of sending an empty function to an actor as fast as possible, which the actor runs before retrieving the next empty function. `BenchmarkChannel` corresponds to the same workflow, but sending those functions over a channel with no buffer (or a very small buffer that easily fills).
-I consider these to be the most relevant benchmarks, as is models performance under load.

-`BenchmarkSendMessageTo` and `BenchmarkBufferedChannel` correspond to cases where the receiving actor does not require backpressure, or the receiving channel is buffered and not full.
-These correspond most closely to the case where the receiver can do work faster than it is produced.
+I'd try to explain the benchmarks, but if you're here then presumably you can read Go, so I'd recommend just checking the code to see what they do.